Jeff Richardson (American football)

-Jeffery A. Richardson (born September 1, 1944) is an American former professional football offensive lineman who played three seasons in the American Football League (AFL) with the New York Jets and Miami Dolphins.
+Jeffery A. Richardson (born September 1, 1944) is an American former professional football player who was an offensive lineman for three seasons in the American Football League (AFL) with the New York Jets and Miami Dolphins.
 He played college football for the Michigan State Spartans and was selected by the Jets in the sixth round of the 1967 NFL/AFL draft.
 He was a member of the Jets team that won Super Bowl III.

 Early life

 Jeffery A. Richardson was born on September 1, 1944, in Johnstown, Pennsylvania.
-He attended Johnstown High School in Johnstown.
-He participated in football, wrestling, and track at Johnstown High.
+He participated in football, wrestling, and track at Johnstown High School.
 He won the state heavyweight wrestling title his junior year after going 22–0.
 Richardson had an overall wrestling record of 52–3 while in high school.

 Richardson was inducted into the Cambria County Sports Hall of Fame in 1981 and the Pennsylvania Wrestling Coaches Association Hall of Fame in 2009.

 College career

-Richardson was a member of the Michigan State Spartans of Michigan State University from 1963 to 1966 as a defensive lineman.
+Richardson was a member of the Spartans of Michigan State University from 1963 to 1966 as a defensive lineman.
 He earned United Press International second-team All-Big Ten honors in 1966.
 The Spartans were national champions in 1965 and 1966.
 Richardson won the Big Ten wrestling championship his sophomore year in 1966.